X61 (railcar)

 X61 is an electric multiple unit built by Alstom as a part of the Alstom Coradia Nordic family.
 The trains are a shortened version of the X60, with four instead of six cars.

 Operators

 Skånetrafiken

-skånetrafiken ordered 49 X61 as a replacement for the aging X11 in use on the Pågatågen services.
-The first trains were ordered at a cost of 48 mkr per trainset.
+Skånetrafiken ordered 49 X61 as a replacement for the aging X11 in use on the Pågatågen services.
+The first trains were ordered at a cost of 48 million SEK per trainset.
 Along with the order came options for additional 59 units, 20 of these options were used in 2011 and in 2015 a further 30 sets were ordered.
 In January 2019 the final 19 sets from this order were delivered.
 In 2013 all services ran using the X61 with some services being two or three sets long.

 Östgötatrafiken

 As of 2015 all Östgötapendeln services run with the X61, a total of 18 trains were ordered at three different times (2008, 2012 och 2017) as replacement for their 14 X14 which were retired as early as 2010 when the first of the 2008 ordered trains arrived.